-As Mnova scripting is an ECMAScript-based language, you can use any of the many functions and statements supported by this standard such as loops, conditions, etc. Remember that JavaScript is ECMAScript based too so if you are familiar with it or with C/C++, writing Mnova scripts should be very with the ECMAScript easy for you. lf you are not familiar language http://doc.trolltech.com/4.3/ecmascript.html), there are several existing tutorials and books that cover this subject, such as JavaScript: The Definitive Guide.
+As Mnova scripting is an ECMAScript-based language, you can use any of the many functions and statements supported by this standard such as loops, conditions, etc. Remember that JavaScript is ECMAScript based too so if you are familiar with it or with C/C++, writing Mnova scripts should be very with ECMAScript easy you. lf you are not familiar the language for http://doc.trolltech.com/4.3/ecmascript.html), there are several existing tutorials and books that cover this subject, such as JavaScript: The Definitive Guide.